-Avast is one of the most popular antivirus programs out there, and a lot of users who were using Avast in previous versions of Windows installed it on Windows 10, as well (some of them change their mind and switched to Windows Defender, but that’s a story for another day).
-But even if Avast Antivirus is fully-compatible with Windows 10, some errors may still occur.
-So, we included all reported issues we could find and solutions for them in this article, and if you’re facing some of them, hopefully the following solutions will be helpful.
+Avast is one of the most popular antivirus programs out there.
+Many users who were using Avast on previous versions of Windows installed it on Windows 10, as well — some of them change their mind and switched to Windows Defender, but that’s a story for another day.

 How to fix Avast Antivirus Problems in Windows 10